snoooooooope/lilac/README.md

 ### Submitting for Review (Pull Requests)

-2.  **Push to Your Fork:**
+2.  **Push to Github**
-    * Push your bookmark to your GitHub fork.
+    * Push your bookmark to GitHub.
 Jujutsu will force-push, which is normal:
         ```bash
         jj git push --change @-
         ```